backube/snapscheduler/README.md

 ## Licensing

 This project is licensed under the [GNU AGPL 3.0 License](LICENSE) with the following
-exception:
+exceptions:

-- The files within the `pkg/apis/*` directories are additionally licensed under Apache License 2.0.
+- The files within the `api/*` directories are additionally licensed under Apache License 2.0.
 This is to permit SnapScheduler's CustomResource types to be used by a wider range of software.
 - Documentation is made available under the [Creative Commons